 Building permits are issued by the Department of Public Works (DPW) and building permit fees are collected by the Treasurer of Guam (TOG) for the Department of Administration (DOA) at the One Stop office.
-It is our understanding that DPW utilizes unnumbered, manually prepared, inter-office memorandums to evidence that building permit fees are paid for prior to issuance of the permit.
+DPW utilizes unnumbered, manually prepared, inter-office memorandums to evidence that building permit fees are paid for prior to issuance of the permit.
 The memorandum indicates the amounts to be paid and the account number that should be credited for tracking purposes by DOA.
 The memorandum should be stamped and initialed by the TOG cashier.
 To record revenues, the Trust, through its accounting service provider, reviews all inter-office memorandums filed and records the building permit fees on a monthly basis.
-Based on the results of our audit, we noted that the DOA confirmed building permit fees that was approximately \$80,000 less than what the Trust had recorded.
+Based on the results of our audit, we noted that the DOA confirmed building permit fees that were approximately \$21,000 more than what the Trust had recorded.
 Cause:

-We selected one month's transaction and noted the following upon review of the interoffice memorandums: - There were differences between the date of the inter-office memorandum and the TOG stamp date of receipt. - There were inconsistencies in the stamping of inter-office memorandums by TOG; stamps were either electronically or manually stamped and not all cashiers initialed the stamp.
-We noted no difference between the amount recorded by the Trust and the DPW's records, thus the problem may be with the recording of payment by TOG.
+We selected one month's transaction and noted the following upon review of the inter-office memorandums: - There were differences between the date of the inter-office memorandum and the TOG stamp date of receipt. - There were inconsistencies in the stamping of inter-office memorandums by TOG; stamps were either electronically or manually stamped and not all cashiers initialed the stamp.
+We noted no difference between the amount recorded by the Trust and the DPW's records.
+Thus the problem may be with the recording of payment by TOG.
+We also noted the Trust did not take into consideration interest earned and fines received, which totaled approximately \$9,000 based on DOA's confirmed balance.
 Effect:

 The Trust may not be recognizing all the revenues that should be made available for its use.
-Until additional internal controls are put into place, under reporting of building permit fees continues to be a concern.

-Schedule of Findings, continued
+Until additional internal controls are put into place, the completeness of building permit fees reported continues to be a concern.
+Schedule of Findings and Responses, continued September 30, 2009 Finding Number 2009-1 Completeness of Revenues, continued Recommendation:

-September 30, 2008

-Finding Number 2008-1 Completeness of Revenues, continued

-Recommendation:

 To increase assurance that all receipts are recorded and to reduce the risk of misstatement, error, fraud and illegal acts, we recommend that the Trust perform the following: - Request TOG to provide DPW with a copy of the receipt they issue.
 DPW should then review the TOG receipt to ensure that TOG credited the fees collected into the Trust's account.
-Once these procedures are satisfied then DPW should attach the TOG receipt to their inter-office memorandum and issue the building permit. - Request for a monthly confirmation of revenues from DOA to allow for timely review of variances between DPW's records, payments received by TOG and amounts recorded by DOA. - On a test basis, review building permits issued and match them against DPW's interoffice memorandums to ensure all permits have been properly paid for.
+Once these procedures are satisfied then DPW should attach the TOG receipt to their inter-office memorandum and issue the building permit. - Continue to request for a monthly confirmation of revenues from DOA to allow for timely review of variances between DPW's records, payments received by TOG and amounts recorded by DOA. - On a test basis, review building permits issued and match them against DPW's interoffice memorandums to ensure all permits have been properly paid for.
 Auditee Response: